1. What is The Wire?

 12. What else does The Wire do?

-The Wire has also published a number of books: Invisible Jukebox (Quartet 1997), Undercurrents: The Hidden Wiring Of Modern Music (Continuum 2002), The Wire Primers (Verso 2009) and No Regrets: Writings On Scott Walker (Orion 2012) and we have worked with Mark Pilkington's Strange Attractor on the collected comic strips of Savage Pencil: Trip Or Squeek's Big Amplifier (2012).
+The Wire has also published a number of books: Invisible Jukebox (Quartet 1997), Undercurrents: The Hidden Wiring Of Modern Music (Continuum 2002), The Wire Primers (Verso 2009), No Regrets: Writings On Scott Walker (Orion 2012) and Epiphanies: Life-changing Encounters With Music (Strange Attractor 2015), and we have worked with Strange Attractor on the collected comic strips of Savage Pencil: Trip Or Squeek's Big Amplifier (2012).
 The Wire also runs an online bookshop, which includes stock of books by our contributors, among others.